-Considering how quickly Type 1 diabetes technology has been advancing over the recent years, it is very easy to get comfortable with those tools available to us today.
-There isn’t much of a reason to think back on how it was in the early days of T1D management, but wouldn’t it be fun?
+Considering how quickly type 1 diabetes technology has been advancing over the recent years, it is very easy to get comfortable with those tools available to us today.
+There isn’t much of a reason to think back on how it was in the early days of type 1 diabetes (T1D) management, but wouldn’t it be fun?

 First Glucose Meter

 The first blood glucose meter was invented in 1971 by Anton Hubert Clemens.
-The meter was able to give an approximate BG number by reading reflecting light from a test strip (Dextrostix) that would produce a color after applying a drop of blood.
+The meter was able to give an approximate blood glucose (BG) number by reading reflecting light from a test strip (Dextrostix) that would produce a color after applying a drop of blood.
 The meter itself would indicate the number with a swinging needle mechanism.
 These machines were only available in doctors’ offices and hospitals.

 Blood sugar meters available to us today are small, easy to use, and give us an accurate reading within seconds, with so many models to choose from depending on preference and insurance.
 Some even come in snazzy colors!

 The first insulin pen was simply referred to as a “painless diabetes syringe,” invented by Swedish manufacturer Helinos, and sold from 1954 to 1986.

 Today, we can choose from many different insulin pen options, both fast acting and long acting, i.e.: NovoLog, Humalog, Lantus and Levemir.
 All pens are very small and easy to use!
 We can choose between using disposable pens or changing the cartridges.
 Most pens can dial up by unit and/or half unit increments.